 Try something new, even if it means freezing your butt off

 One of the best ways to get a feel for a new place is by trying something you’ve never done before.
-Whether it’s a food you haven’t tasted, an activity that’s new to you, or even a different way of traveling—go with it.
+Whether it’s a food you haven’t tasted, an activity unique to you, or even a different way of traveling—go with it.

 Do not miss out on the opportunity to sample authentic dishes while abroad.
-If there are local specialties in your area, go out and try them!
+If there are local specialties in your area, try them!
 Street food is generally cheaper than sit-down restaurants but just as delicious—you might find some of the tastiest bites of your winter trip here.

-You can find things like hiking trails or ski resorts around Europe during the winter months if the weather permits.
-This can be an amazing way for friends or family members with varying interests to enjoy each other’s company without being bored by what everyone else does all day long (or night).
+If the weather permits, you can find hiking trails or ski resorts around Europe during winter.
+This can be a fantastic way for friends or family members with varying interests to enjoy each other’s company without being bored by what everyone else does all day (or night).

 Dress warmly (but not too warmly)

 As the people of Europe know, winter is no reason to stay indoors.
-It’s a great time to visit because the weather will be cooler than in summer and there are fewer crowds.
+It’s a great time to visit because the weather will be cooler than in summer and there will be fewer crowds.

 But if you’re traveling during December or January, it’s important to dress warmly—not too warmly—and prepare yourself for unpredictable temperatures.

-Plan ahead when traveling to Europe in the winter.
+Plan when traveling to Europe in the winter.

-- You’ll know where you’re going: Planning your route in advance will not only let you check out any must-see sights or activities along the way, but it will also give you a chance to research local restaurants and activities along the way.
+- You’ll know where you’re going: Planning your route will let you check out any must-see sights or activities and allow you to research local restaurants and activities.